-- a Family Violence Restraining Order (‘FVRO’).
+- Family Violence Restraining Orders (‘FVRO’);

-- a Violence Restraining Order (‘VRO’).
+- Violence Restraining Orders (‘VRO’); and

-- a Misconduct Restraining Order (‘MRO’).
+- Misconduct Restraining Orders (‘MRO’).